 Welcome to Domasion Ragor's Website ----- "There is a forgotten, nay almost forbidden word, which means more to me than any other.
 That word is England". ------ (Sir Winston Churchill (1874-1965)

-there was just a tiny speck of light, if the one excepted that concept of light existed that is.
+In the beginning there was just a tiny speck of light, if the one excepted that concept of light existed that is.
 For to have the understanding of light, there had to be the concept of dark.
 And vice-versa.
 That aside there it was.
 A tiny speck of light.
 Strictly speaking it was not even a light, but more a minute speck of glowing matter, lost in a vastness of black nothingness.
 It was so small that would not have been seen by a microscope, let alone the naked eye, if indeed there was such a thing as a microscope or even anyone alive that had an eye in the first place.

 The speck of light grew slowly and steadily over a thousand millennium until it was the size of a small pea. (not that a pea existed either) After another thousand millennium it started to blink, not fast, but it did blink.
 It blinked on and off - or at least dimmer and lighter - for the next hundred thousand years, or what might of passed as a thousand years, for time itself then hardly existed.
 Then it began to rotate.
 Why we will never know.
 But rotate it did.
 The speed of its rotation of course could not be judged, for there was nothing else against which any speed could be judged.
 But let us just say that it rotated fairly fast.
 It turned.
 It turned on what could be deemed as its axis and as a result increased its mass.
 In time, the combined blinking and rotating of the tiny speck of matter caused it to expand in size. in the course of a hundred million millennium the speck grew and grew, until it had increased its size and mass by fifty per cent.
 A further hundred millennium and the speck of light was larger still.
 About the size of a cricket ball (if such a thing as a cricket ball existed, naturally), and the light it emitted was no longer dim.
 It was bright.
 The tiny piece matter was no longer a tiny speck of light, but a bright fiery ball.
 Deep within the lonely spinning ball of fire, chemicals formed and transformed.
 The changes of these chemicals caused a chain-reaction on other forces that had come into existence, causing the whole to erupt into flame with fierce intensity.
 In the due passage of time, the once fiery ball became a hot-pot of raging fire and multiple explosions.